dkelly255/fitness-app/README.md

 The B2C/Retail Ecommerce strategy will be advantageous to the company over a traditional store-based retail approach in this case as it should allow Fitness-App to reach more customers, reduce their overhead costs, and create detailed customer profiles.

-As part of the E-commerce strategy, Site Users & Customers will also have the ability to participate in a community discussion forum, partaking in discussions around Fitness App's products, creating and adding their own topics, comments, and replies and to engage within a broader community of members and customers - this community aspect should provide another effective platform from which the company can find new customers and work on retinaing existing customers.
+As part of the E-commerce strategy, Site Users & Customers will also have the ability to participate in a community discussion forum, partaking in discussions around Fitness App's products, creating and adding their own topics, comments, and replies and to engage within a broader community of members and customers - this community aspect should provide another effective platform from which the company can find new customers and work on retaining existing customers.

 ### - Marketing Strategy:

-- SEO:
+- SEO

 - Content Marketing:

+Content marketing is the process of consistently creating useful, engaging content that will attract, engage and convert your target market into customers.
+The Community Disucssion Forum is a key part of the content marketing strategy underpinning Fitness App's marketing efforts - and in many discussion topics and comments there are references to which products work best for which goals, and other useful content marketing elements.

 - Email Marketing:

-- Organic Community Marketing:
+Email marketing is an area almost all e-commerce businesses can benefit from - including Fitness App.
+As part of the site's email marketing strategy, the `footer` contains a `newsletter signup` form, allowing users to enter their contact details in return for being informed about upcoming news and offers from the site.
+This gives Fitness App a direct line to their existing and potential customer's inboxes and can be extremely valuable.

 - Social Media Marketing: